Media-Bias-Group/Classic-ML-Automated-Identification-of-Bias-Inducing-Words-in-News-Articles/README.md

 # Automated-Identification-of-Bias-Inducing-Words-in-News-Articles

-## Description of the attached data files (only data files created during the thesis project are attached, external files aren't attached)
+## I Description of the attached data files (only data files created during the thesis project are attached, external files aren't attached)
+- annotations_final_notempty.xlsx: row survey data
+- sentences_final.xlsx: not labeled sentences dataset
+- biased_words_analysis.xlsx: manual corrections of annotations
+- articles.xlsx: sentences and articles
+- labeled_dataset.xlsx: final dataset on the sentence level, without features
+- annotators.csv: background info about annotators
+- results_bias.xlsx: pivoted table summarizing all sentence annotations of bias/non-bias
+- huff_simp_bi_trigr10.model: word embeddings trained on HuffPost articles
+- breitbart10.model: word embeddings trained on Breitbart articles
+- seed_biased_words.xlsx: a list of manually selected seed biased words
+- dt_final.xlsx: dataset with words as observations and feature vector for each word
+- various XGBoost models.
+Attached but are very fast to train again.

-## Description of the attached scripts (data files attached: +, not attached: -)
+## II Description of the attached scripts
 ### 1.1_Survey_results_processing.ipynb
 In this script, we:
 - assemble the row survey data into a dataset for further media bias analysis,
 - retrieve descriptive statistics of the assembled dataset.

-To run this script, the following data files are needed:
+To run this script, the following data files are needed (attached):
 - annotations_final_notempty.xlsx
 - sentences_final.xlsx
 - biased_words_analysis.xlsx